 Building Decks

-The deck builder lets you construct, validate, and manage decks for the Riftbound trading card game.
+The deck builder is where you build and validate decks for the Riftbound trading card game.
 Pick a legend, fill your zones, and the editor checks the rules as you go.

 Deck structure